Attorney at Law, solo practice

 Christine J. Jordan is a proud member of the Blackfeet Nation and a descendant of the Pueblo of Isleta.
 As an adjunct professor, she assisted with both Advanced Federal Indian Law and Tribal Law classes.
-She currently serves as Chief Legislative Counsel for the Mille Lacs Band of Ojibwe and was previously a Deputy Solicitor for the Band.
+She served as chief legislative counsel for the Mille Lacs Band of Ojibwe from 2018 to 2020 and was previously a deputy solicitor for the Band.

 Christine enjoys spending her free time with her daughter who loves dinosaurs, puppies, and swimming.